Historical Apoplexy · State Legislative Adaptations · North Carolina

 (q) Marine Corps Base Camp Lejeune's drinking water was

-contaminated with toxic chemicals from the early 1950s through
+contaminated with toxic chemicals from 1953 through 1987, more

 Registry, ATSDR).
 Marines, their families, and civilian employees